 When to Use “Used to” and “Would”

 As an English teacher, I often meet English students who believe that they don’t need to study grammar.
-I suppose that a native speaker doesn’t have to know the grammar of their native language because they’d naturally learned the language when they were very young.
-However, when it comes to studying a foreign language, proper knowledge of grammar as rules and system that holds the language together is absolutely necessary.
-Not only it will help you make natural sentences but will also add to your confidence, which is the key to fluency.
-Many English students have been studying English for quite some time but still don’t know when to use used to and would.
+I suppose that a native speaker doesn’t have to know the grammar of their native language because they naturally learned the language when they were very young.
+However, when it comes to studying a foreign language, proper knowledge of grammar, including the rules and systems that hold the language together, is absolutely necessary.
+Not only will it help you make natural sentences, but it will also add to your confidence, which is the key to fluency.
+Many English students have been studying English for quite some time, but still don’t know when to use used to and would.
 I sincerely hope that this blog post will help you clear things out once and for all.

-We use both of these expressions to talk about things we did in the past, but we no longer do them.
+We use both of these expressions to refer to things we did in the past, but no longer do them.

 For example: